ss9187/RebelTest/public/Readme.txt

 Link to SandBox:
     https://codesandbox.io/s/6jzylvv5rw

 The code and the corresponding web application can be viewed real time in the sandbox.
+The sandbox belongs to "sidhuti" github account, which is my aliter github account.